xiaoran007/pyhw/README.md

 note: If you believe this is a mistake, please contact your Python installation or OS distribution provider.
 You can override this, at the risk of breaking your Python installation or OS, by passing --break-system-packages.
 hint: See PEP 668 for the detailed specification.
 ```
 This is due to the fact that system python is not supposed to be managed by pip.
 You can simply use **pipx** to install **pyhw**.
-Or you can use a virtual environment (venv) or force remove this restriction (not recommended).
+Or you can use a virtual environment (venv), conda environment or force remove this restriction (not recommended).

-## Tested OS
+## 2. Tested OS
 * macOS arm64, x86_64
 * Linux arm64, x86_64, riscv64
 * FreeBSD arm64